 - Incorrect Placement of Decoupling Capacitors: Decoupling capacitors are the equipment that help maintain a stable voltage.
 These capacitors are present on the power supply rail.
 To be effective, these capacitors should be placed very close to the pin that requires stable voltage.
 The capacitors will not work properly, if they are placed incorrectly and far from the pin requiring stable voltage.

-- Failure to Back-Up Your Work: To achieve perfect results during the PCB design process, different software and data are used.
+- Failure to Backup Your Work: To achieve perfect results during the PCB design process, different software and data are used.
 For example, the EDA software helps designers create complex PCB designs.
 Due to the high flexibility and speed of the software, the data can be lost easily even before you save them.
 To avoid this, always make sure to save your data often.
-It is advisable to create saving points, so that even if one storage point gets corrupt, the others are still secured and saved.
+It is advisable to create save points so that even if one storage point gets corrupt, the others are still secured and saved.

 PCB Prototype Panel

 Best for quick turn prototype builds.
 Cost based on 1 panel.
 Build quantity based on total yield from the panel.
 Quote and order your PCBs online.ORDER NOW

 Perfect for small quantities with flexible deadlines .
 Cost based on board area.
 Order in multiples of 3 pieces.
 Quote and order your PCBs online.ORDER NOW

 Whatever your requirement, send us your specs and we will send you a custom quote.
 Quote and order your PCBs online.ORDER NOW